-A student may qualify for a minor in Biological Sciences by successfully completing, with at least a C average, the following courses: BSC 120, 121, and a minimum of 8 additional hours above the 100 level (except BSC 227, 228, and 250), including at least one course at the 300-400 level.
-This is a total of 16 hours.
+A student may qualify for a minor in Biological Sciences by successfully completing BSC 120, 121, at least one BSC core course (BSC 302, 320, 322 or 324) and a minimum of 4 additional hours at the 300-400 level.
+This is a minimum of 16 hours.
+In order to qualify, courses taken toward the minor in Biological Sciences must be completed with an average of 2.0 or higher.

-Dr. Michael Castellani, Chair www.marshall.edu/chemistry chemistry@marshall.edu
+CHEMISTRY Dr. Michael Castellani, Chair www.marshall.edu/chemistry chemistry@marshall.edu